-By prioritizing the wholesale banking segment for this first measurement and selecting the ten critical sectors for ESG risk management (mining, hydrocarbons, fishing, energy, construction, building materials supplies, real estate, transport, agriculture, and textiles), BCP was able to analyze 47% of its wholesale banking financing portfolio, obtaining data for 22% of that portfolio.
-Prma AFP and Pacífico Seguros prioritized their most relevant asset classes and those where information was available.
-Pacífico Seguros analyzed 84% of its investment portfolio and obtained a measurement of 523,516 TnCO2e financed with a coverage of 68% of the portfolio22.
-According to Prima AFP's latest Responsible Investments Report (October 2023), the company analyzed 37% of the investment portfolio23 and obtained a measurement of 581,990 tCO2e, covering 35.7% of the portfolio23.
+By prioritizing the wholesale banking segment for this first measurement and selecting the ten By prioritizing the wholesale banking segment for this first measurement and selecting the ten-critical sectors for ESG risk management (mining, hydrocarbons, fishing, energy, construction, building materials supplies, real estate, transport, agriculture, and textiles), BCP was able to analyze 47% of its wholesale banking financing portfolio, obtaining data for 22% of its portfolio.
+Prma AFP and Pacifico Seguros prioritized their most relevant asset classes and those where information was available.
+Pacifico Seguros analyzed 84% of its investment portfolio and obtained a measurement of 523,516 TnCO2e financed with a coverage of 68% of the portfolio.
+According to Prima AFP's latest Responsible Investments Report (October 2023), the company prophyrad 37% of the investment portfolio and obtained a measurement of 581,900 tCO2e analyzed 37% of the investment portfolio and obtained a measurement of 581,990 tCO2e, covering 35.7% of the portfolio.
 At the time of preparing this report, it has been possible to cover 75% of the portfolio.
 The results will be published in Prima's next report.

+3.1.1.2.
 The first TCFD report